 - Don’t tag where you are.
 Give general, not specific locations.
 This will help preserve nature.
-So nitwits following you won’t trample all the plants and animals looking for the same sunset vista.
+It’s what’s been happening in famous places like the Joshua Tree in California.
+But it can happen anywhere.

 - Catalogue nature.
 Save seeds.
 Leave no trace.

 - Read books that celebrate simple nature and man in it: Hojoki.
 Walden.
 Sailing Alone Around the World.
 Or the children’s book the Snail and the Whale → if you no longer have an attention span.

 - Try not to make people jealous; work to inspire, not deflate.